OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   `peptide_charge` as Histogram column, hit **OK**, and execute it.
 Right-clicking and selecting **Interactive View: Histogram view** will open a plot showing the charge state distribution of your identifications.

-In the next step, we will tweak the parameters of OMSSA to better reflect the instrument’s accuracy.
+In the next step, we will tweak the parameters of Comet to better reflect the instrument’s accuracy.
 Also, we will extend our pipeline with a false discovery rate (FDR) filter to retain only those identifications that will yeild an FDR of < 1 %.

-- Open the configuration dialog of `OMSSAAdapter`.
+- Open the configuration dialog of `CometAdapter`.
 The dataset was recorded using an LTQ Orbitrap XL mass spectrometer, set the precursor mass tolerance to a smaller value, say 5 ppm.
 Set `precursor_mass_tolerance` to 5 and `precursor_error_units` to `ppm`.